|

 appears whenever residue relative solvent accessibility data are

 available.
-It lets the user to exclude the information about RSA
+It lets the user exclude the information about RSA

 -